-Sandy Feet (mid-range): Great hotel right on the beach, they offer cabanas as well as rooms inside the main house.
-Each room is spacious with a balcony, air-con, a flat-screen TV and a private bathroom.
+Placencia Villas (mid-range): Great hotel right next to the beach, they offer studio and 2-bedroom apartments.
+Each unit is spacious with an outdoor space, air-con, a small kitchen, a flat-screen TV, and a private bathroom.

 Like it?
 Save it for later – Best things to do in Placencia, Belize: